wagnerfelippe/wagnerfelippe/README.md

-# Olá!
-Prazer!
-Me chamo Wagner!
+# Hello!
+Pleasure!
+My name is Wagner!
-- 👨‍💻 Atualmente estou trabalhando como Analista de Dados.
+- 👨‍💻 I am currently working as a Data Analyst
-- 👨‍🎓 Estou estudando para ser um Engenheiro de Dados SAP
+- 👨‍🎓 I'm studying to be a SAP Data Engineer

 <p align="left">
-  Atualmente atuo como Analista de Dados e estou em uma transição de carreira para ser um Engenheiro de dados SAP, com o propósito de aprimorar a cada dia com as ferramentas e metodologias modernas. <br>
+  I currently work as a Data Analyst and I am in a career transition to be a SAP Data Engineer, with the purpose of improving every day with modern tools and methodologies. <br>
 </p>

-## Sobre mim
+## About me

-- 🖥️ Analista de Dados Sênior
+- 🖥️ Senior Data Analyst
-- 🎓 Graduado em Analise de Sistemas pela UTP
+- 🎓 Graduated in Systems Analysis from UTP
-- 📚 Fazendo uma especialização em Apache Airflow que envolve tudo sobre engenharia de dados, como SQL, Pyhton, GCP, Apache Spark, Airflow, entre outras ferramentas e conceitos e aprimoramento no mundo SAP
+- 📚 Studying a specialization in Apache Airflow that involves everything about data engineering, such as SQL, Pyhton, GCP, Apache Spark, Airflow, among other tools and concepts and improvement in the SAP world
-- 🌍 Explorando novas tecnologias/ferramentas e criando integrações robustas em nossa base de dados.
+- 🌍 Exploring new technologies/tools and creating robust integration into our database.

 <br>